Authenticate to Azure Communication Services

 If you wish to call Azure Communication Services' APIs manually using an access key, then you will need to sign the request.
 Signing the request is explained, in detail, within a tutorial.

 The Azure platform provides role-based access (Azure RBAC) to control access to the resources.
 Azure RBAC security principal represents a user, group, service principal, or managed identity that is requesting access to Azure resources.
 Microsoft Entra authentication provides superior security and ease of use over other authorization options.
 For example, by using managed identity, you avoid having to store your account access key within your code, as you do with Access Key authorization.
 While you can continue to use Access Key authorization with communication services applications, Microsoft recommends moving to Microsoft Entra ID where possible.

 To set up a service principal, create a registered application from the Azure CLI.
 Then, the endpoint and credentials can be used to authenticate the SDKs.
 See examples of how service principal is used.

 Communication services support Microsoft Entra authentication but do not support managed identity for Communication services resources.
 You can find more details, about the managed identity support in the Microsoft Entra documentation.

 Use our Trusted authentication service hero sample to map Azure Communication Services access tokens with your Microsoft Entra ID.

 User Access Tokens

 User access tokens are generated using the Identity SDK and are associated with users created in the Identity SDK.
 See an example of how to create users and generate tokens.
 Then, user access tokens are used to authenticate participants added to conversations in the Chat or Calling SDK.
 For more information, see add chat to your app.
-User access token authentication is different compared to access key and Azure AD authentication in that it is used to authenticate a user rather than a secured Azure resource.
+User access token authentication is different compared to access key and Microsoft Entra authentication in that it is used to authenticate a user rather than a secured Azure resource.

 Using identity for monitoring and metrics